Lookin' in the trees

 level of stuff with, there is only one serious birder locally.

-There is no other local guide that can ID migrant Empidonax
+There is no other local guide that can ID silent migrant Empidonax

 flycatchers or nocturnal passerine flight calls.
 One